lilybarrett/candy_monster/README.md

 ### A Reminder

-React is new and constantly evolving!
+React is new!
 By learning it now, you're on the cutting-edge.

-However, we understand there are plenty of frustrations that come with working with a new framework that doesn't have set-in-stone conventions like Rails now does.
-Some of the stuff you'll see online, on Stack Overflow and such, is now out-of-date, even if it was posted relatively recently.
-Keep asking questions and plugging along!
+However, we understand there are plenty of frustrations that come with working with a new library that doesn't have set-in-stone conventions like Rails does.
+You'll need to keep in mind that, since React is constantly and rapidly evolving, some of the stuff you'll see online, on Stack Overflow and such, is now out-of-date, even if it was posted relatively recently.
+So keep asking lots of questions, trying and failing and trying again, and just plugging along!